johnfliu818/required-parameters/README.md

 # required-pm
-ensures all required parameters are defined
+ensures all required parameters are defined, else returns names of undefined parameters

 ## Purpose